lborophysics/DECTSim/docs/source/dev_guide/detector_arrays.rst

         This method is used to calculate the ray paths for each projection.
 This is an abstract method and should be implemented in the subclasses, so cannot be called from this class.

-        * ``detect_geom`` is the detector geometry, so an instance of the gantry class.
+        :param detect_geom: is the detector geometry, so an instance of the gantry class.
-        * ``angle_index`` is the index of the angle that the gantry is at.
+        :param angle_index: is the index of the angle that the gantry is at.
-        * ``ray_per_pixel`` is the number of rays that will be cast per pixel (default 1 - Not implemented yet).
+        :param ray_per_pixel: is the number of rays that will be cast per pixel (default 1 - Not implemented yet).
 The purpose of this will be to include anti-aliasing techniques in the future, to improve the quality of the simulation.

         **Returns**: :code:`ray_generator`.